-District dropout prevention programs include, but not limited to: Endeavor, Project COPE, and Challenger Learning Center.
+District dropout prevention programs include, but not limited to: Zenith and Challenger Learning Center.
 Students enrolled in district dropout prevention programs will receive a high school diploma if they fulfill the minimum state graduation requirements and may also participate in senior activities at their home-zoned schools unless they are enrolled in a behavior-based program in lieu of expulsion.
-Amended 07-01-06, 07-01-08, 07-01-09
+Senior activities include senior meetings, proms, and any school-sponsored graduation activities.
+As a condition for participation in these activities, students shall meet the home-zoned school's eligibility requirements for behavior, grades, attendance, and registration procedures.
+Regardless, the principal shall have the right of final approval of each student's participation.
+Amended 07-01-06, 07-01-08, 07-01-09, 07-01-12